 After the past decade of active research and field trials, wireless sensor networks (which we call sensornets hereafter) have started penetrating into many areas of science, engineering, and our daily life.
 They are also envisioned to be an integral part of cyber-physical systems such as those for alternative energy, transportation, and healthcare.
-In supporting mission-critical, real-time, closed loop sensing and control, CPS sensornets represent a significant departure from traditional sensornets which usually focus on open-loop sensing, and it is critical to ensure messaging quality (e.g., timeliness of data delivery) in CPS sensornets.
+In supporting mission-critical, real-time, closed loop sensing and control, CPS sensornets represent a significant departure from traditional sensornets which usually focus on open-loop

+Loren J. Rittle is with with the Content and Context-aware Solutions group, Applied Research, Motorola Mobility, USA.
+E-mail: ljrittle@motorola.com sensing, and it is critical to ensure messaging quality (e.g., timeliness of data delivery) in CPS sensornets.
 The stringent application requirements in CPS make it necessary to rethink about sensornet design, and one such problem is in-network processing.

 For resource constrained sensornets, in-network processing (INP) improves energy efficiency and data delivery performance by reducing network traffic load and thus channel contention.
-Over the past years, many INP methods have been proposed for query processing [31, 40, 33, 10] and general data collection [11, 12, 25, 29, 35, 42].
-Not focusing on missioncritical sensornets, however, these works have mostly ignored the timeliness of data delivery when designing INP mechanisms.
-Recently, Becchetti et al. [8] and Oswald et al. [34] examined the issue of data delivery latency in in-network processing.
+Over the past years, many INP methods have been proposed for query processing [1], [2], [3], [4] and general data collection [5], [6], [7], [8], [9], [10].
+Not focusing on mission-critical sensornets, however, these works have mostly ignored the timeliness of data delivery when designing INP mechanisms.
+Recently, Becchetti et al. [11] and Oswald et al. [12] examined the issue of data delivery latency in in-network processing.
 Theoretical in nature, these studies assumed total aggregation where any arbitrary number of information elements (e.g., reports after an event detection) can be aggregated into one single packet, which may well be infeasible in many practical settings.
-Thus, the interaction between specific, real-world INP methods and data delivery timeliness remains a largely unexplored issue in sensornet systems.
-This is an important issue because the timeliness of data delivery.

-- 1. It affects the efficiency and quality of real-time embedded sensing and control; - 2.
-As we will show later in the paper, data aggregation constraints (e.g., aggregation capacity limit and re-aggregation tolerance) affect, to a greater extent than network and traffic properties, the complexity and the protocol design in jointly optimizing INP and
+Thus, the interaction between specific, realworld INP methods and data delivery timeliness remains a largely unexplored issue in sensornet systems.
+This is an important issue because 1) it affects the efficiency and quality of real-time embedded sensing and control, and 2) as we will show later in the paper, data aggregation constraints (e.g., aggregation capacity limit and re-aggregation tolerance) affect, to a greater extent than network and traffic properties, the complexity and the protocol design in jointly optimizing INP and the timeliness of data delivery.